PARA-380/PARA-PropertySolutions/README.md

 # Clone the repo

-'ensure that you clone the 'Presentation-Build' branch'
+'Ensure that you clone the 'Presentation-Build' branch'

 ```
 git clone https://github.com/PARA-380/PARA-PropertySolutions.git